Karthikn-VR/Login--Calsi/README.md

-hii this is a simple login page with calculator
+This is a simple login page with calculator